google-deepmind/mujoco/doc/APIreference.rst

   ``R`` must have allocatd size ``n*(n+7)``, but only ``nfree*nfree`` values are used in output.
   ``index`` (if given) must have allocated size ``n``, but only ``nfree`` values are used in output.
   The convenience function :ref:`mju_boxQPmalloc` allocates the required data structures.
+  Only the lower triangles of H and R and are read from and written to, respectively.

 .. _mju_boxQPmalloc: